-Children who are not in line with the Danson Expectation following the baseline assessments on entry will be following the graduated approach.
+Children who are not in line with the Danson expectation, based on the baseline assessments on entry, will be following the graduated approach.
 To begin and assess the children, class teachers will need to:

-- Identifying patterns of behaviour
+- Identifying patterns of behaviour.

-- Having structured conversations with the child's parents
+- Having structured conversations with the child's parents.

-- Identifying their gaps in knowledge
+- Identifying their gaps in knowledge.

-- Discover the child's interests
+- Discover the child's interests.

 - Understand their routine.